Gur Band, Razavi Khorasan

-Gur Band (گوربند, also Romanized as Gūr Band; also known as Garband Ribāt and Gorband-e Robāţ) is a village in Jamrud Rural District, in the Central District of Torbat-e Jam County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 324, in 70 families.
+Gur Band (گوربند) (Note: Also romanized as Gūr Band; also known as Garband Ribāt and Gorband-e Robāţ) is a village in Jamrud Rural District of the Central District in Torbat-e Jam County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 324 in 70 households.
+The following census in 2011 counted 356 people in 97 households.
+The 2016 census measured the population of the village as 453 people in 123 households.